rails/rails/guides/source/action_controller_overview.md

 You may notice in the above code that we're using `render xml: @users`, not `render xml: @users.to_xml`.
 If the object is not a String, then Rails will automatically invoke `to_xml` for us.

-Filters
+Callbacks
 -------

-Filters are methods that are run "before", "after" or "around" a controller action.
+Callbacks are methods that are run "before", "after" or "around" a controller action.

-Filters are inherited, so if you set a filter on `ApplicationController`, it will be run on every controller in your application.
+Callbacks are inherited, so if you set a callback on `ApplicationController`, it will be run on every controller in your application.

-"before" filters may halt the request cycle.
-A common "before" filter is one which requires that a user is logged in for an action to be run.
-You can define the filter method this way:
+"before" callbacks may halt the request cycle.
+A common "before" callback is one which requires that a user is logged in for an action to be run.
+You can define the callback method this way:

 ```ruby
 class ApplicationController < ActionController::Base